 - Senior US roles run higher still: backend developers self-reported a ~$170K median in Stack Overflow's 2024 Developer Survey.

-- A senior LATAM engineer through Ruzora is ~$5,800–8,100/month all-in (~$70–97K/yr), open-book.
+- A senior LATAM engineer through Ruzora is ~$5,800–8,100/month all-in (~$70–97K/yr), flat and predictable.

 - The US–LATAM gap held through 2026: a 40–60% saving on the same seniority.